Previous news and issues

 Results of the Legal Challenge to the Core Strategy

-We received a legal challenge to our Core Strategy which was heard in the High Court on 26 and 27 March.
-Judge Lindblom handed down his judgment on the 12 June and he found in favour of the Council on both of the grounds of the challenge.
+We received a legal challenge to our Core Strategy which was heard in the High Court on 26 and 27 March 2014.
+Judge Lindblom handed down his judgment on the 12 June 2014 and he found in favour of the Council on both of the grounds of the challenge.
 The challenge has therefore been dismissed.
 GUI’s legal team submitted an appeal request at the judgment hearing, but this was refused.
-However, under the regulations they are still able to take this request to the Court of Appeal direct and have 21 days to do so.

-The full transcript of the judgment will be published on the adopted Core Strategy web page as soon as it is available.
+The full transcript of the judgment can be found on the adopted Core Strategy web page.

 Changes to permitted development rights for household extensions and changes of use